-The galvanised iron Bag Range Hut, located on the summit of a peak of the northern Brindabella Ranges in NSW, served as a fire lookout during the ACT Bush Fire Council’s lease over the area.
-This hut was built by Ted Kennedy in late 1942-early 1943 and is significant for the role it played in the history of detection and fighting of bushfires in the area during World War II.
+The galvanised iron Bag Range Hut, located on the summit of a peak of the northern Brindabella Ranges in NSW, served as a fire lookout during the ACT Bush Fire Council's lease over the area.
+This hut was built by Ted Kennedy and is significant for the role it played in the history of detection and fighting of bushfires in the area during World War II.

 The ACT Bush Fire Annual Report of 1942-43 noted: